giacomelli/GeneticSharp/README.md

 ## Running samples
 If you want to run the console, GTK# and Unity samples, just fork this repository and follow the instruction from our [setup](https://github.com/giacomelli/GeneticSharp/wiki/setup) page wiki.

+An easy way to run the Unity Samples, if you have a Android device, is download it from [Google Play](https://play.google.com/store/apps/details?id=br.com.diegogiacomelli.geneticsharprunnersunityapp).

 ## Usage